szeitlin/szeitlin-blog/content/posts/career_skills/recruiting-and-training-nontraditional-candidates.md

 # Training Junior or Nontraditional Candidates

 Not all nontraditional candidates are really junior, but most of us have gaps.
-I had a lot of transferrable skills when I first started in software, but I didn't know what they all were.
-I knew some of the things I hadn't done yet, but there were also plenty of things I didn't know that I didn't know.
+I had a lot of transferable skills when I first started in software, but I didn't know what they all were.
+I had at least heard of some things I hadn't done yet, but there were also plenty of things I didn't know that I didn't know.
 There still are.

 I’ve trained a LOT of junior people, starting from way back in my scientific career, and my process is basically this: